alphagov/rp-onboarding-tech-docs/README.md

 ### Git

-Git is the version control system used throughout IDA and is an ideal fit for managing our documentation needs.
+Git is the version control system used throughout Verify.
 Follow the instructions found [here](https://help.github.com/articles/set-up-git) to configure git on your machine.
-You will want to follow the instructions for *Cloning and committing over SSH*.
-If you have no experience with Git you will want to read through [this guide](http://rogerdudler.github.io/git-guide/).
+If you have no experience with Git you should ask someone for help.

-**Note**: Ensure that when you add your ssh key to github, you are adding it to https://github.gds, rather than https://github.com.

-### LDAP access to github enterprise

-Hopefully, when you arrived you will have had an LDAP account created for you.
-If not, please e-mail idap_pmo@digital.cabinet-office.gov.uk and request an LDAP account with github enterprise access.
-Unfortunately there is a bootstrap issue as you won't actually be able to read this without that access.

 ### Python